-American Dialect Society members are invited to nominate outstanding students for Presidential Honorary Membership.
+American Dialect Society members are invited to nominate outstanding students for a Presidential Honorary Membership.
 Each year the ADS president awards three of these memberships.
 Recipients are given four years of complimentary membership and recognition at the annual luncheon, which will be held in Washington, D.C. in January 2016.

-From Thursday, January 8 through Sunday, January 11, ADS will hold its 2015 annual meeting at the new Marriott Marquis in Washington, D.C., hosted as usual by the Linguistic Society of America.
-(Yes, Portland; LSA has changed venue from originally scheduled San Francisco.)
+From Thursday, January 7 through Sunday, January 10, ADS will hold its 2016 annual meeting at the new Marriott Marquis in Washington, D.C., hosted as usual by the Linguistic Society of America.

-Monday, August 18, is the deadline for proposals for 20-minute presentations.
-All you need is a title and an abstract of 150 to 300 words.
+Monday, August 17, is the deadline for proposals for 20-minute presentations.
+All you need is a title and an abstract of 150 to 300 words, preferably in Microsoft Word.
 Send it via e-mail to Executive Secretary Allan Metcalf at email@example.com.
 Proposals will be judged anonymously.
 If your proposal is accepted, you’ll be asked for an abstract of no more than 200 words for the LSA program.